 The CDC calls it an epidemic, and addiction, a disease.
 Its growing death toll has exceeded the number of Americans who died in the Vietnam and Iraq wars combined, and in 2008, surpassed car crashes as the leading cause of accidental death in the United States for the first time on record.

 And yet opioid addiction remains a problem that can be easily kept at arm's length.
-It is in part, perhaps, because the statistics do not speak as well as the victims, as they never do, but the clues as to what they might say lie everywhere, if only we would look.
+It is in part, perhaps, because the statistics do not speak as well as the victims, as they often don't, but the clues as to what they might say lie everywhere, if only we would look.

 We can begin to scratch at the question: What makes opioid addiction so different from all others?